 An “I” grade, or an incomplete grade indicates a substantial portion of the course work has been satisfactorily—but not entirely—completed as of the end of the semester.
 Instructors may, for example, award an I if you document a personal hardship or extenuating circumstances rendering you unable to complete the coursework according to the time limits established for the course.
+An incomplete contract must be filled out and signed by the student and instructor and submitted to the Office of Registrar Services.

 - You may receive an I when the completed portion of your work is of passing quality.
 In this case, the instructor may assign a specific date (up to one year) by which all unfinished work must be completed.
 Upon submission of the completed work, the instructor will assign a new grade to replace the incomplete status code.